Above: the Juno logo.

 Above: exploring.

-Work with families in receipt of pupil premium, including adoptive families and forces families.
+We work with families in receipt of pupil premium, including adoptive families and forces families.
 We also integrate these activities with initiatives for those who feel lonely and isolated in our communities.
 This often leads to intergenerational cooperation and sharing.

-Foster involvement and hands on seasonal creative learning activities, which promote an understanding of the power of nature & horticulture; the arts & heritage. this help children to transform their understanding of the world and their communities.
+We foster involvement and hands on seasonal creative learning activities, which promote an understanding of the power of nature & horticulture; the arts & heritage. this help children to transform their understanding of the world and their communities.
 One example is our popular annual photographic competitions.

-Encourage family access to intergenerational activities, events and play-learning games, to develop compassionate and creative thinking, social responsibility, healthy eating & mental wellbeing, basic skills, understanding of & skills in animal welfare, environmental and social responsibility.
+We encourage family access to intergenerational activities, events and play-learning games, to develop compassionate and creative thinking, social responsibility, healthy eating & mental wellbeing, basic skills, understanding of & skills in animal welfare, environmental and social responsibility.
 For example: community, family and children's cooking sessions are popular.

-Below: angel, Laxton Church.
+Below: a little angel, Laxton Church.

-We understand that creative and arts activities, stimulate learning and creativity in all academic areas.
+We understand that arts activities, stimulate learning and creativity in all academic areas.
 The arts develop neural systems such as motor skills and emotional balance, aesthetic awareness, cultural awareness, social harmony and appreciation of diversity.
 Helping children to understand cultural heritage and history, builds self-esteem and pride in place & community.
 Children who are read stories and who are taught to listen to music become good listeners: in lessons, in relationships, in social care roles and may become more empathetic and compassionate.
 2012 saw a 30% contraction in arts funding in the UK, this makes our work even more vital and worthy of support.

-We deliver landscape conservation and skills development & promoting outdoor education for all ages.
+We deliver landscape conservation skills development & promoting outdoor education for all ages.
 We are working hard to help bees and pollinating insects.
 Our Moth-Watch Challenge had good community participation and turned up many colourful species such as the Poplar Hawk Moth.

 Below: "discovering the peg" used to mark the strips in the medieval strip farming still practiced at Laxton.